 Recognized as Nelson County’s best law firm for over a decade and counting, McCoy & Sparks works to help people in trouble, representing thousands of clients in Central Kentucky with a focus on providing premium service and delivering superior results.

 Regardless of the type of case, our goal is to develop a strategy that best serves your personal needs, then draws upon our courtroom skills to help you reach the best possible result.
 We start by getting to know you.
-Next, we will explain all your options, giving you the pros and cons of each choice so that you will be empowered to make informed decisions.
+Next, we will explain all your options, giving you the pros and cons of each choice so that you will be empowered to make informed decisions in the claims process.

 You owe us nothing unless we recover compensation for you.
 Make the right call to (844) 4KY-WINS for a risk-free consultation with one of our attorneys today.